Skip to main content

-A RAID log is a project management software tool to help teams assess a project's critical risks, assumptions, issues, and dependencies.
+A RAID log is a project management tool used to help teams assess a project's critical risks, assumptions, issues, and dependencies.
 Identifying potential problems ahead of time allows project managers to create proactive strategies to tackle them.
-A RAID log provides transparency to all project stakeholders and enables team members to understand the goals of a project and factors in its success.
-RAID logs are usually created before a project begins and are referenced and updated as it progresses.
+It provides transparency to all project stakeholders and enables team members to understand the goals of a project and factors in its success.
+They are usually created before a project begins and are referenced and updated as it progresses.

 The first piece of a RAID log is risk.
-RAID log risk refers to any potential problems you may encounter as you complete a project.
+Risk refers to any potential problems you may encounter as you complete a project.
 Because risks can severely disrupt your workflow and throw the entire project off track, this step is one of the most critical components of project planning.
 Obviously, it’s best to know about these upfront, so you have a plan to mitigate them.

 In identifying risks, consider any potential situation or activity that would hurt your project.
 For example, what if you exceed your budget or a contractor misses an important milestone?
 Planning for these potential problems will help you overcome them if they occur, and possibly even prevent them from happening.